cheecharron/Clone-Censor-Weighting/README.md

 # Clone-Censor-Weighting
+# Conditional Inference Trees
+# Brier Skill Scores

-Application of clone censor weighting to longitudinal data for timing-of-exposures analyses
+Application of clone censor weighting to longitudinal data for timing-of-exposures analyses.

 The 'simulate data.R' file can be used to simulate longitudinal data that contains data on 10,000 pseudo-patients, with 24 months of monthly data on time-varying weight-loss medication (WLM),